datahub-project/datahub/metadata-ingestion/README.md

 A number of recipes are included in the [examples/recipes](./examples/recipes) directory.
 For full info and context on each source and sink, see the pages described in the [table of plugins](#installing-plugins).

+### Handling sensitive information in recipes

+We automatically expand environment variables in the config (e.g. `${MSSQL_PASSWORD}`), similar to variable substitution in GNU bash or in docker-compose files.
+For details, see https://docs.docker.com/compose/compose-file/compose-file-v2/#variable-substitution.
+This environment variable substitution should be used to mask sensitive information in recipe files.
+As long as you can get env variables securely to the ingestion process there would not be any need to store sensitive information in recipes.
 ## Transformations

 If you'd like to modify data before it reaches the ingestion sinks – for instance, adding additional owners or tags – you can use a transformer to write your own module and integrate it with DataHub.